 At Stannington we want to make sure that our youngest children get the best possible start to school life.
-We try to make the Early Years a welcoming and safe environment, for both children and their parents/carers.
+We make our Early Years a welcoming and safe environment, for both children and their parents/carers.
 We work hard to ensure that the curriculum is interesting and exciting and that children are nurtured to become lifelong learners.
 The children are encouraged to take risks in their learning, have a go at new activities without worrying about failure and be keen to learn more and try their best.
 The resources and activities are tailored to ensure that all children can reach their full potential.

 We follow the Early Years Foundation Stage (EYFS) Framework.

 Your child will learn skills over seven areas.

 Prime Areas: (Vital to all other areas of learning)